Leisure & Travel Market Trends - What Lies Ahead in 2020?

-Hotels among other travel providers have recognized this and some manage to hit the nail square on the head, providing the right information for the Generation Zs to consume in the amount of time they can stay focused; the information that pushes one to decide and finally make a purchase.
+Hotels, among other travel providers, have recognized this, and some manage to hit the nail squarely on the head, providing the right information for the Generation Zs to consume in the amount of time they can stay focused; the information that pushes one to decide and finally make a purchase.

 To grow margins through direct sales, it is up to hotel brands to establish the right relationships with their customer base, starting at the time of booking and extending through to the experience itself.
-As consumers become more aware and look to shorten the purchase chain, hotels will have better opportunities at increasing their direct sales and create brand loyalty.
+As consumers become more aware and look to shorten the purchase chain, hotels will have better opportunities to increase their direct sales and create brand loyalty.

 ▪ Faster mobile Internet - the speed of data transmission will soon be 10 to 20 times that of the current ones.
-5G Internet will have a significant impact on the behavior, experience and expectations of internet users.
+5G Internet will significantly impact the behaviour, experience and expectations of internet users.
 Everything will soon be connected.
-Your appliances, your house, your car, traffic grids, shopping stores, accessories.
+Your appliances, house, car, traffic grids, shopping stores, and accessories.
 We will end up doing less and getting more.
-Putting in less of an effort and achieving the same results, or better having time for achieving more.
+Putting in less effort and achieving the same results or having time to achieve more.
 Technology is growing our efficiency.
 And that affects our expectations.
 We've evolved to be super picky.

-▪ Augmented, and Virtual Reality - the ongoing developments in the field of augmented and virtual reality will no doubt have huge impact on the travel buying cycle.
+▪ Augmented, and Virtual Reality - the ongoing developments in the field of augmented and virtual reality will no doubt have a huge impact on the travel buying cycle.
 Instead of browsing through customer reviews and photos, we'll be thrust into virtual versions of our desired destinations.
-Walk around New York city, gaze down the walls of the Grand Canyon or trek through the South American jungle all from the comfort of your own home.
-Once you're sure you like what you experience you can book it, and actually go there.
+Walk around New York City, gaze down the walls of the Grand Canyon or trek through the South American jungle all from the comfort of your own home.
+Once you're sure you like what you experience, you can book it and actually go there.
 Or not.
 Right?
 Perhaps that'll be the cheaper option.
-If you can't afford the real deal then you can opt for the virtual holiday.
+If you can't afford the real deal, then you can opt for the virtual holiday.
 Or maybe mix and match?

 Augmented Reality (AR) and Virtual Reality (VR) opportunities are increasing with the spread of 5G networks.
-VR requires additional technologie such as VR headphones.
-AR consists of introducing additional digital components, available on the smartphone level.
+VR requires additional technology, such as VR headsets.
+AR consists of introducing additional digital components available on the smartphone level.
 Some hotels already use AR to make their content more attractive.
 Maps with AR functionality allow you to see the surroundings of a hotel.
 Some hotels also use AR to make the hotel browsing experience more real for the shopper.

-▪ Video dominance - video is by far the favorite format of millennials and generation Z. Currently, people prefer watching than reading, especially on mobile devices.
+▪ Video dominance - video is by far the favourite format of millennials and generation Z. Currently, most people prefer watching to reading, especially on mobile devices.
 This comes from the laziness that technology invites.
-Why put the effort in to read when I can passively watch and retain the same information?
-Think of how people used to read books for fun before television, and how they shifted simply because it took less effort to consume the information.
-Though we all know that the book is always better than it's movie counterpart.
-Your imagination is limitless while movie production is.
+Why put effort into reading when I can passively watch and retain the same information?
+Think of how people used to read books for fun before television and how they shifted simply because it took less effort to consume the information.
+However, we all know that the book is always better than its movie counterpart.
+Your imagination is limitless, while movie production is limited.
 But laziness wins.

-It is worth mentioning that in terms of volume, YouTube is the second largest search engine in the world today.
+It is worth mentioning that in terms of volume, YouTube is the second-largest search engine in the world today.
 Thinking ahead, travel companies need to invest in engaging, informative content and interactive ads in video format.
 Google estimates that by 2021, video will account for 80% of all consumed media.
-Video content is more expensive to produce, but is becoming necessary to reach today's consumer.
+Video content is more expensive to produce but is becoming necessary to reach today's consumers.

 ▪ Chatbots and artificial intelligence - chatbots are the most common form of artificial intelligence (AI) we have today.
-Many hotels have live chat help on their sites, driven by chatbots that are cheaper and more efficient than real people.
+For example, many hotels have live chat help on their sites, driven by chatbots that are cheaper and more efficient than real people.

-▪ Digital Voice Assistants (DVA) - hotels are increasingly using DVA to make their guests' stay more pleasant.
+▪ Digital Voice Assistants (DVA) - hotels are increasingly using DVA to make their guests' stays more pleasant.
 The popularity of voice assistants such as Amazon's Alexa, Google's Assistant, Apple's Siri, and Microsoft's Cortana is growing rapidly.
 Voice assistants and the Internet of Things (IoT) are used to make your stay more comfortable.
 Using voice input, hotel guests can now customize their room equipment to their needs, such as adjusting lighting and temperature.
-Voice commands are also useful for setting wake-up calls, playing your favorite music, ordering meals, or calling the cleaners, as well as reporting.
-Hyper personalization of services is the babe of the game.
+Voice commands are also useful for setting wake-up calls, playing your favourite music, ordering meals, or calling the cleaners, as well as reporting.
+Hyper-personalization of services is the name of the game.

 ▪ Voice Search - the statistics are surprising.
 The Comscore study shows that by 2020, more than half of travel searches will be made by voice.
 Analysts estimate that by 2020 about 30% of all searches will not need a display.
 The era of text search is slowly passing.
 The focus on voice search must imply changes in the e-marketing approach, SEO strategy and content management compatibility of travel companies.